 About Deborah Hopkinson

-Forthcoming titles include a picture book entitled Ordinary, Extraordinary Jane Austen (January 2018) and a work of nonfiction, D-DAY:The World War II Invasion that Changed History (Fall 2018).
+Forthcoming titles include D-DAY:The World War II Invasion that Changed History, What is the Women's Rights Movement? and Under the Bodhi Tree.
 She also contributed to a young adult collection, Fatal Throne: The Wives of Henry VIII Tell All (Spring 2018).
-Other new titles include And the Buddha Smiled and What is the Women's Rights Movement?

 Deborah's recent nonfiction includes DIVE!
 WWII Stories of Sailors and Submarines in the Pacific, named an Oregon Spirit Award Honor Book.
 Courage & Defiance, Stories of Spies, Saboteurs and Survivors in WWII Denmark, won a 2017 Oregon Book Award, and Titanic: Voices from the Disaster, was a Robert F. Sibert Award honor book and YALSA Excellence in Nonfiction finalist.

 Deborah received a B.A. in English from the University of Massachusetts and an M.A. in Asian Studies from the University of Hawai'i at Manoa.
-She lives near Portland, OR.
-Her husband, Andy, is a winemaker and artist; her son, Dimitri, is a photographer and landscaper; her daughter, Rebekah, is a teacher and chalk artist, and her grandson, Oliver, is an extraordinary one year old!
-And her two research assistants are Brooklyn and Rue!
+She lives near Portland, OR with her family and a menagerie of pets.
+Her husband, Andy, is a winemaker and artist; her son, Dimitri, is a photographer and landscaper; her daughter, Rebekah, is a teacher and chalk artist, and her toddler grandson, Oliver, is simply extraordinary!